Contributing

 Improvement suggestion PRs to this repo are very much welcome, and I encourage you to begin by reading the below paragraph on the adapter design and engage in the discussions in case the change is not trivial.

-You can run tests, formatting and linting locally with make all
+You can run tests, formatting and linting locally with task all

 AST and tree-sitter